 Clean up is often a job that is overlooked.
 This job is actually one of your most important jobs.
 Events can be banned from communities if they are not left as clean as they were found.
 It is generally a good idea to have fresh bodies of people in charge of cleanup that didn’t have to help with the set up.
 At the end of an event both you and your other volunteers will be exhausted, so try to have fresh people come in to help cleanup.

 You may want some or all of the following supplies: safety pins, bib numbers, zip ties, draw-string race bags, mile markers, directional signs, trash boxes, awards stand, results board, light tower generators, sound system, finish structure, starting line structure, tents, tables, chairs, cups, coolers, etc. There are many other supplies that could be considered depending on what type of running event you are doing.
 It is wise to make a list of these items, and many of them can be rented.
 When renting supplies you often pay far less than purchasing them, and you don’t have to store them all year.
+Learn more about supplies needed for organizing a virtual race here.

 Let us help you make your race a huge success.
 Our race-expert staff can advise you along the way, and our simple registration platform will increase your participation.
 Start today by making an account.